akosiorek/akosiorek.github.io/_posts/2022-10-29-long-covid-morning.markdown

 ---

 I consider the above morning to be quite good.
 Yes, I needed a lot of rest, but I managed to stay motivated and take care of myself.
 Some mornings resting does not help and all I have energy for is listening to an audiobook for the remainder of the day.
 Other times, I may not be in a good enough place mentally to even engage in self-care practices.
 When this happens I tend to watch Netflix, which in itself is quite tiring for me (as is visual processing and social engagement).
 Unfortunately, long COVID comes with a slew of mental health issues.
-I try to stay optimistic, but sometimes it's really challenging.
+Sometimes it's really challenging, but I try to stay optimistic.

 #### Footnotes